Processing orders

 Learn the basics of processing an order

-Once customers are done checking out, how an order is created depends on whether you integrate with Prebuilt Checkout, Components, or Direct integrations.
+Once customers are done checking out, how an order is created depends on whether you implement a Low-code checkout or take the Direct integrations approach.

 If you're using Direct Integrations, first convert the checkout to an order and then handle the immediate response and/or key events that occur early in an order's lifecycle.